nanotechnology, nanotechnology links, nanomaterials, nanomaterial database, nanotechnology news

 (Nanowerk Spotlight) Due to their unique structural and electrical properties, carbon nanotubes (CNTs) have been extensively investigated as promising catalyst supports to improve the efficiency of direct ethanol/methanol fuel cells.
 CNTs have a significantly higher electronic conductivity and an extremely higher specific surface area in comparison with the most widely-used Vulcan XC-72R carbon support.
 Several approaches, such as electrochemical reduction, electroless deposition, spontaneous reduction, sonochemical technique, microwave-heated polyol process, and nanoparticle decoration on chemically oxidized nanotube sidewalls, have been reported to form CNT-supported platinum catalysts.
 Some remarkable progress has been made in synthesis techniques; however, pioneering nanotechnology breakthroughs have not been made yet in terms of cost-effectiveness catalyst activity, durability, and chemical-electrochemical stability.

-Nanotechnology researchers in the U.S. have now discovered that platinum nanoparticles selectively grow on carbon nanotubes in accordance with single-stranded DNA (ssDNA) locations.
+DNA nanotechnology researchers in the U.S. have now discovered that platinum nanoparticles selectively grow on carbon nanotubes in accordance with single-stranded DNA (ssDNA) locations.
 They have demonstrated that not only can ssDNA bind to nanotube surfaces but also disperse bundled single-walled carbon nanotubes (SWCNTs) into individual tubes.
 This finding suggests a method to synthesize other types of carbon nanotube-supported nanoparticles, such as palladium and gold for applications in fuel cells and nanoscale electronics.

-"Major problems hampering the development of CNT-supported platinum catalysts are the lack of reliable approaches for controlling morphology, size, density, and configuration of platinum nanoparticles along carbon nanotubes," Lifeng Dong, Dong, an assistant professor in the Department of Physics, Astronomy, and Materials Science at Missouri State University, explains to Nanowerk.
+"Major problems hampering the development of CNT-supported platinum catalysts are the lack of reliable approaches for controlling morphology, size, density, and configuration of platinum nanoparticles along carbon nanotubes," Lifeng Dong, an assistant professor in the Department of Physics, Astronomy, and Materials Science at Missouri State University, explains to Nanowerk.
 "The paucity of reports on the synthesis of CNT-supported platinum catalysts, demonstrating controlled properties and structural characterization, is due mostly to the complexity of separating nanotubes, especially single-walled carbon nanotubes."

 Nanotubes tend to form bundles due to hydrophobic interactions in aqueous solutions and strong inter-tube van der Waals interactions.
 Consequently, most reported attempts have been limited to multi-walled carbon nanotubes (MWCNTs) and bundles of SWCNTs.
 SWCNTs are expected to have better characteristics as catalyst supports due to their larger surface area and smaller diameters.